 Please book your tickets to arrive in Leysin and leave from Geneva.
 On the 31st the whole group will go to Geneva with a bus, which is covered by oikos.

 Geneva has an international airport, but we want to encourage participants from Europe to choose a sustainable way of transportation (train, bus, etc) if possible.

 If you are entitled to the Movetia Grant (European chapters, as well as Russia, Azerbaijan, Georgia, Morocco), in order to get reimbursed (up to 400 CHF), your ticket needs to be booked in second-class transportation only.

 I am participating in the FutureLab, will we go to Geneva together?

-The last two-days of the LEAP will be in Geneva already and we will go there all together by bus.
-This bus is covered by oikos.
+The last two days of the LEAP will be in Geneva, and we will go there all together by bus.
+The bus fee is covered by oikos.

 I am NOT participating in the FutureLab, when should I leave?

 If you represent your chapter in the Legislative Meeting, please book your ticket to leave Geneva on November 1st.
 The night of the 31st of October will still be covered by oikos.
 People that are not their chapter representatives need to pay the night of the 31st of October themselves.
 If you would like to stay in the hostel please let us know beforehand so we can book a room.
 The Legislative Meeting will take place on October 31st from 16:00 – 19:00 in Geneva.

 For people that neither stay for the FutureLab nor the Legislative Meeting, you can book your tickets to leave Geneva on October 31st at 3pm CET.

 I am part of the LEAP Chapter Track, what does it mean?